JeremieV/feed/README.md

 ## Roadmap

-- when changing feeds reset page number to 1, & improve page navigation
 - put some better feeds and "topics" than the AI generated ones
 - grow sidebar to screen height on mobile
 - import/export OPML